(DC comics emotional spectrum)

-In recent years, a colour-coded mini-mythology appeared around other types of power rings, with the colours corresponding to “emotions” (assuming a loose understanding of the term).
-This article examines the common ground between the various kinds of power rings in the recent DC Universe.
+In more recent years, a colour-coded mini-mythology appeared around other types of power rings, with the colours corresponding to “emotions” (assuming a loose understanding of the term).
+This article examines the common ground between the various kinds of power rings in the modern DC Universe.

 The Green Lantern titles emerged from Flashpoint relatively unscathed (which means they’re probably completely alien to New 52 continuity).
 So information for the Rings is drawn from both eras.